 Now you’re ready to install the new flush button.
 Place the new button into the hole from the top of the lid, making sure it sits flush and is oriented correctly.
 From the underside, thread the plastic nut onto the button’s base and tighten it by hand.
 You want it to be snug enough to hold the button securely in place, but be careful not to overtighten it.
 Applying too much force can crack the new plastic button or, even worse, the porcelain lid itself.
 A firm, hand-tightened fit is all you need.

-Step 6: Test Your Work and Make Adjustments
+Step 6: Test, Adjust, and Admire Your Work

 With the new button installed, carefully place the lid back on the tank.
 Turn the water supply valve back on by turning it counter-clockwise and wait for the tank to fill completely.
 Now for the moment of truth: give the button a press.
 If the toilet flushes correctly, you’re all set!
 If it doesn’t, you may need to adjust the length of the plastic rods that connect the button to the flush mechanism inside the tank.
 If you’ve made adjustments and it’s still not working, don’t hesitate to contact us for professional help.